Admiralgade 19: 1840 census

+1850 census

+The property was home to 30 residents in six households at the 1850 census.
+Christine Marie Børcher and Hanne Elisabeth Børcher, two manufacturers of stockings, resided on the ground floor with one maid and the lodger Lars Christian Nyholm (law student).
+Moses Levin, a restaurateur, resided on the first floor with his wife Hanne Amuel, two unmarried daughters (aged 31 and 33), one maid and three lodgers.
+Niels Johannes Bertelsen, a retired clerk, resided on the second floor with his wife Nielsine Marie Sophie Bertelsen, their unmarried daughter Ane Catharine Bertelsen and one maid.
+Jacob Frederich Hüttenrauch, a military musician at the 2nd Brigade, resided on the third floor with his wife Dorthea Marie Holm, their two children (aged 13 and 17) and the lodger Christian Heiberg Frimann (retired medical doctor).
+Christen Jensen, a barkeeper, resided in the basement with his wife Christine Lorenze Bakke, their 14-year-old son Peter Frederik Jensen and two lodgers.
+Andreas Christian Petersen, a master joiner, resided on the second floor of the rear wing with his wife Kirstine Jensen, their son Carl August Petersen and the lodger Amalie Gregerine Lund.

+Later history

+The property was initially listed as Admiralgade 5 when house numbering by street was introduced in 1759 as a supplement to the old cadastral numbers by quarter.
+In 1784, it was changed to Admiralgade 19.

 The building was adapted in the 1840s.
 It was listed in the Danish registry of protected buildings and places in 1945.

 Architecture

 Amaliegade 19 is constructed in brick with three storeys over a walk-out basement.
 It consists of a six-bay front wing towards the street, a perpendicular side wing and a rear wing.
 The front side on the building is plastered and white-painted with a cornice band above the ground floor and a modillioned cornice under the roof.
 The four central bays are visually brought together by a through-going sill under the windows on the first floor and a Vitruvian scroll frieze between the windows of the first and second floor.
 The main entrance in the bay furthest to the right is topped by a hood mould supported by corbels.
 A similar hood mould is placed above the ground floor window furthest to the left to create an impression of symmetry.
 The pitched tile roof features a two-bay dormer from 1840 flanked by two traditional dormer windows.
 The yard side of the building is finished with iron vitriol yellow lime mortar.
 The side wing and rear wing have monopitched tile roofs.